 Retirement Homes in Hamilton

-There are a lot of factors to consider when it comes choosing the best retirement community for you or your loved one’s specific needs.
+There are a lot of factors to consider when it comes to choosing the best retirement home for you or your loved one’s specific needs.
 Whether you are looking for a convenient location or a community that offers plenty of engaging activities, the options can seem overwhelming.

 The good news is that the quality of living for seniors in Hamilton is one of the best in Canada, especially since the city has recently created a plan to make the area more age friendly.
 Out of the 415 communities in Canada, Hamilton ranks high at number 24.
 If you or your loved one is looking for a retirement community in Hamilton, here are some of the benefits of senior living in the city.

 Over the past decade, the number of seniors has risen dramatically.
 This is especially the case in seniors ages 85 and older.
 Between 2006 and 2016 the population of seniors ages 65 and older increased 23% from 75,395 to 92,910.
 By 2041, the number of adults ages 55 or older is expected to rise to 260,000—an increase of nearly 56%.

 The city of Hamilton partnered with the Hamilton Council on Aging (HCoA) and Seniors Advisory Committee (SAC) to develop strategies that could improve the quality of life for seniors living in Hamilton.
 This plan, known as Hamilton’s Age Friendly Plan, consulted over 700 older adults, community stakeholders, and key partners from various sectors.
 The plan involved identifying the needs of seniors and ensuring the city was prepared to provide for those needs.
 The seven key goals include improvements in the following categories:

 Age-friendly public service

 8 Things to Do in Hamilton for Seniors